dsgallups/bevy_seedling/README.md

   providing non-default channel configurations will need to be added.

-- One-shot node pool

-  One-shot audio nodes should be pooled, queuing up samples to play as sample entities are spawned.

-- More audio nodes

-  There are plenty of nodes that remain to be authored either in Firewheel or in this crate directly.
-Most pressing are probably looping sample players.

 - Platform support

   Both Firewheel and this crate have some work to do in order to support `wasm` targets.